 One example is an urgent demand from business units to do more business processes on mobile devices.
 Your organization must craft mobile apps that allow employees and customers to conduct critical business tasks on smartphones and tablets.

-Unfortunately, you don't have enough software developers to get them all built.
+Unfortunately, you don't have enough professional developers to get them all built.
 You're going to need citizen developers to get the job done.
 Software developers and IT groups that support these users will be more strategic to the overall enterprise.
 IT governance is imperative in these situations because, without proper oversight, enterprise standards for application development and security could be compromised.

-What are Citizen Developers?
+What is Citizen Development?

 Taking Business Processes Mobile with Proper Governance